zinping/MERN-Stack-Data/README.md

 * Install [nodemon](https://www.npmjs.com/package/nodemon) globally if you don't already have it
 * Register with [MongoDB Atlas](www.mongodb.com), create & configure a database cluster and add connection string to `.env` file (see `.env.example` file)
 * Run `npm run dev` for a dev server
-* Navigate to `http://localhost:1337/`.
-The server will automatically reload if you change any of the source files
+* Backend data can be viewed using Thunder Client using urls for example: `localhost:1337/kpi/kpis`

 ### :floppy_disk: Setup - Frontend

-* Change to `/client` directory run `npm start`.
-Frontend will open at `http://localhost:3000/`
+* Change to `/client` directory run `npm run dev`.
+Frontend will open at `http://localhost:5173/`

 ## :computer: Code Examples